joinpursuit/Pursuit-Core-Web/node/npm_and_modules/README.md

 # 2. Adding Package Dependencies

-Often times you will need to install many 3rd Party modules from NPM.
+Often times you will want/need to install many 3rd Party modules from NPM (unless you want to write all the code you need yourself).
 There is a special file called `package.json` which will hold all your dependencies.
 There's two ways package.json can be created.

 ### npm init